oracle/cloudtestdrive/AppDev/helidon-k8s/ManualSetup/CreateClientVm.md

 Once the create button has been clicked you will see the Vm details page.
 Initially the state will be provisioning but after a few minutes it will switch to **Running**, and you will see that a **public IP address** has been assigned.
 Make a note of that IP address.

-- Give the VM a few mins to start up it's internal services.
+- Give the VM a few minutes to start up it's internal services.